The holiday season can be a joyous time. But it can also be a very stressful time, particularly for people in recovery from drug or alcohol addiction.

 For instance:

-Whether you are a survivor of trauma, or are struggling with coming to terms with a bad past experience, it is not uncommon to feel urges to drink or use drugs in order to quell the emotions bad memories can stir up.
+Whether you are a survivor of trauma or are struggling to come to terms with a bad experience and are in addiction recovery, it is not uncommon to feel urges to drink or use drugs if the holidays bring up difficult emotions.

 Which Holidays Are Tough For People In Recovery?

-In the United States, the Fourth of July (or Independence Day) is often a day of celebration.
-Fireworks.
-Barbeques.
-Getting together with friends or family.
+In the United States, the Fourth of July is often a day of celebration, with fireworks, barbecues, and getting together with friends or family.

 Halloween